Vladivostok: Urban layout

+In June 1931, the plenum of the Central Committee of the Communist Party of the Soviet Union adopted a program for the construction of new and the reconstruction of old cities in the Soviet Union.
+As part of the designated reconstruction in Vladivostok, a general plan for the city was drawn up in 1934, and the plan itself was developed in 1936 under the direction of architect Yevgeny Vasiliev.
+In the end, the project was never approved, but it was used in the development of individual areas of the city.
+In 1923-1933, housing construction was carried out in the city: houses were erected on Egersheld, 2-ya Flotskaya, Sukhanovskaya, and Beregovaya Streets.
+The Railway Workers' Club was built in the Pervaya Rechka area.

+While the city was not damaged during World War II as it was far from the front, during the war and in the post-war period it suffered from a relative negligence due to the Soviet government's focus on reconstruction of cities in European Russia.
+The 1954 master plan envisioned the construction of a central square at the intersection of Leninskaya and Kitaiskaya streets.
+It was planned to place the Fighters for the Soviet Power of Alexei Tenta at the square.
+In 1961, the Soviet government approved a new 20-year urban master plan, developed by the Lengiprogor Institute in Leningrad.
+The plan called for the construction of new urban districts and improvements to the transportation infrastructure, including the addition of a bridge across Golden Horn Bay.

+During the decades that followed World War II, as the city expanded, its development stretched into the direction of the slopes of the mountains adjacent to the city which are called in Russian Sopki.
+At later stages construction occurred even on the top of the slopes, a situation which contributing to high infrastructure and transportation costs.

 Economy

 The city's main industries are shipping, commercial fishing, and the naval base.
 Fishing accounts for almost four-fifths of Vladivostok's commercial production.
 Other food production totals 11%.

 A very important employer and a major source of revenue for the city's inhabitants is the import of Japanese cars.
 Besides salesmen, the industry employs repairmen, fitters, import clerks as well as shipping and railway companies.
 The Vladivostok dealers sell 250,000 cars a year, with 200,000 going to other parts of Russia.
 Every third worker in the Primorsky Krai has some relation to the automobile import business.
 In recent years, the Russian government has made attempts to improve the country's own car industry.
 This has included raising tariffs for imported cars, which has put the car import business in Vladivostok in difficulties.
 To compensate, Prime Minister Vladimir Putin ordered the car manufacturing company Sollers to move one of its factories from Moscow to Vladivostok.
 The move was completed in 2009, and the factory now employs about 700 locals.
 It is planned to produce 13,200 cars in Vladivostok in 2010.